Narrative Attacks Contribute to Unrest Across Bangladesh

-What began as a student protest against the reinstatement of a controversial job quota system – which students maintain unfairly benefited the ruling party – quickly turned violent once the government employed aggressive tactics and spread disinformation to stifle dissent.
+What began as a student protest against the reinstatement of a controversial job quota system – which students maintain unfairly benefited the ruling party – quickly turned violent once the government employed aggressive tactics and spread narrative attacks to stifle dissent.

 This research was published on August 2nd, 2024.
 For updated reporting, read this post.